 The Eldercare program at Howard Center is part of a statewide collaboration between Vermont’s Designated Agencies, such as Howard Center, and Area Agencies on Aging to provide mental health and co-occurring treatment to elders in their homes.
 The goal of the program is to make sure vulnerable and homebound elders ages 60 and older who are experiencing psychological or emotional distress have access to the help they need.
 The Eldercare program is able to work with individuals in their homes and eliminates barriers to treatment, such as transportation.

 The Enhanced Family Treatment (EFT) program provides services in the community and in the home for Chittenden County children and adolescents ages 4-22.
 EFT is provided to children and families who need additional support, other than what community programs are unable to offer.

 EFT provides short-term, child focused, family centered treatment.
 The program is individualized to meet the unique needs of each child and family.
 This service helps children and families build skills to remain in or return to their home, schools, and communities.
 EFT offers 24-hour crisis support via phone or onsite, depending on the needs of the family.
 Each family is matched with a clinician and living skills worker(s) who collaborate to support identified goals.
 When appropriate, EFT can offer foster care, shared parenting, and respite services.

-Family and Community Based Programs
+Family and Community Based Services

 Family Respite helps caregivers who provide ongoing care for an individual with a developmental disability.
 Through Family Respite, caregivers can arrange and pay for short-term care, so they have a break and can attend to their own needs or the needs of other family members.
 Family Respite can be used in planned or crisis situations.